yury-lysogorskiy/lammps/doc/src/python.rst

 containing the x,y,z coordinates of each atom as well as a per-atom compute (c_peratom) and thermodynamic keyword (zlo).

-The other three arguements (7.5,v_myValue,v_flags) are defined by the *python* command.
+The other three arguements (7.5,v_myValue,v_flag) are defined by the *python* command.
 The first and last are constant values (7.5 and the optionABC string).
 The second argument (myValue) is the result of an equal-style variable formula which accesses the system temperature and potential energy.

-The "result" returned by teach invocation of the Python "mixedargs" function becomes the per-atom value in the atom-style "field" variable, which could be output to a dump file or used elsewhere in the input script.
+The "result" returned by each invocation of the Python "mixedargs" function becomes the per-atom value in the atom-style "field" variable, which could be output to a dump file or used elsewhere in the input script.